mokhtarmoustafa/sary_task_master/README.md

 # Tech-Stack

-* __S.O.L.I.Dt__  priciple followed for more understandable, flexible and maintainable.
+* __S.O.L.I.D__  priciple followed for more understandable, flexible and maintainable.

 * __Retrofit__ : For Network calls
 * __Architecture__ : MVVM